 Happy Fall!
 I am super excited to welcome the cooler weather and kick off the fall baking season with some caramel apple inspired cupcakes!
 I don’t know about you, but this time of year I am craving all things with apple, cinnamon and caramel…apple cake, apple pie, and of course caramel apples!
-So if you don’t have any apples in your fruit basket right now, you are going to want to go grab some so you can make these Apple Cupcakes with Caramel Buttercream & Caramel Glaze!
+So if you don’t have any apples in your fruit basket right now, you are going to want to go grab some so you can make these Caramel Apple Cupcakes!
 Not only are these cupcakes moist and delicious but they are super cute and absolutely perfect for Halloween!

 This recipe is so simple that it can be made all in one bowl!
 So if you are pressed for time, but looking for the perfect fall dessert this is a must try recipe!
 These apple cupcakes can truly stand alone and be eaten without any icing on top.
 I have to admit I did steal one out of the pan immediately after it came out of the oven to sample.
 But trust me these cupcakes only get better by adding the Caramel Buttercream on top for some added sweetness!
 Now you could stop there and enjoy, but it’s Halloween season after all so let’s make these more of a little treat and top with some melted caramels and candy toppings!
 Add a wooden popsicle stick and you’ve got a true Caramel Apple Cupcake!